 Individual, enterprise or unique solution-specific "risk assessments" may be supporting artifacts and resources leveraged when conducting the self-assessment or completing the attestation.
 The attestation process is described in the Security and Resiliency Assurance Program Guide.

-The person executing the attestation does NOT have to be a FedLine user.
+The individual executing the attestation does NOT have to be a FedLine user, nor have a FedLine credential.
 The individual should be a senior management official or executive officer in charge of electronic payments operations or payments security for your organization.

 December 31, 2021.

-The Security and Resiliency Program is based on the current FedLine security requirements for FedLine Solutions.
+The Security and Resiliency Program is based on the current FedLine security guides and requirements for FedLine Solutions.
 This documentation is available via your organization’s EUACs.

 The Program requires that you conduct a self-assessment or your compliance with the Federal Reserve Banks’ policies, procedures and security controls associated with your FedLine electronic connection (“Security Requirements”).
-These Security Requirements are set forth in various documents, which are referenced in the FedLine Security and Resiliency Assurance Program Guide, and are available via your organization’s End User Authorization Contacts (EUACs).
+These Security Requirements are set forth in various documents, which are referenced in the FedLine Security and Resiliency Assurance Program Guide and are available via your organization’s EUACs for the FedLine Solution applicable to your organization.

 Yes.
-Any institution connecting to the Federal Reserve to use of any of our FedLine products will need to attest to having conducted a self-assessment of compliance with the security requirements.
+Any institution connecting to the Federal Reserve Banks through a FedLine Solution will need to attest to having conducted a self-assessment of compliance with the security requirements.

 No. Your current EUACs should be able to coordinate the requirements of the FedLine Solutions Security and Resiliency Assurance Program.